JamsKs/SimpleLoginFlutterFirebase/README.md

-# dndcompanionapp
+# Simple Login App

-A new Flutter project.
+A new Flutter project with a simple login and sign up using Firebase

 ## Getting Started